Harsh44-ydv/Mysql/README.md

 ## System requirement

-* To run the Linux OS smoothly minimum 1-2 GB RAM is required.
+* To run the Linux OS smoothly minimum 2 GB RAM is required.
 The actual minimum memory requirements for the Linux operating system only (without any additional software) are less than these numbers.
-For example, it is possible to install Debian with 20MB RAM.
+For example, it is possible to install Debian with 1GB RAM.

 * Linux is not too much space for disk space.
-To install and use Linux, you should have at least 250 MB of free hard disk space.
-(The minimum is about 100 MB, but installing Linux on a system with so little disk space  will compel you to omit many useful applications and will leave you with little room to work.)
+To install and use Linux, you should have at least 2GB of free hard disk space.

 * The address-space limit is system-specific: 32-bit OSes imposes a limit of no more than 4Gb: it is often 3Gb.
 Running 32-bit executables on a 64-bit OS will have similar limits: 64-bit executables will have an essentially infinite system-specific limit (e.g., 128Tb for Linux on x86_64 cpus).

 * 4 to 5 GB hard disk is enough to store the system and other important files of a Linux distribution.
 However, to store users' data it is recommended to have at least 25 GB hard disk size.

 * Linux requires very little memory to run compared to other advanced operating systems.
-You should have at the very least 8MB of RAM; however, it's strongly suggested that you have at least
+You should have at the very least 1GB of RAM; however, it's strongly suggested that you have at least
-  16MB.
+  1GB.
 The more memory you have, the faster the system will run.

 ## What is database?